 Finish Date = Sept 13, 2013

 On December 31, 2011, I embarked upon a run around the world.
 This run was expected to take more than 20 months, and cover over 26,000 km.
 I raised funds for charity as part of the effort.
-In simple terms, the event encompassed running the equivalent of 622 marathons in as many days.
+In simple terms, the event encompassed running the equivalent of 622 marathons in a similar number of days.

 I began in Sydney at the Opera House, with the intention of finishing at precisely the same place.
 I headed in a predominantly easterly direction around the world until I arrived back in Sydney, and ran on five of the seven continents.
 I crossed the Rockies and the Andes, as well as deserts like the Nullarbor.